SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture5_Storage_Models_and_Compression.md

       > TODO: Isn't this ONLY needed in column storage?

-   2. Postpone decompression as long as possible
+   2. Postpone decompression as long as possible during query execution

       > The optimal case is that we can operate on the compressed data directly.

       This is called `late materialization`.

+      > Why is this what we want?
+      >
+      > During execution, the data will be passed along the query route, the
+      > smaller that data is, the lass overhead we pay for the data transfer.

    3. Loseless